 CENTESSA PHARMACEUTICALS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Centessa Pharmaceuticals plc - CNTA

-NEW ORLEANS, Oct.
-7, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 28, 2022 to file lead plaintiff applications in a securities class action lawsuit against Centessa Pharmaceuticals plc CNTA, if they purchased or otherwise acquired the Company's securities between May 28, 2021 and June 1, 2022, inclusive (the "Class Period") and/or purchased or otherwise acquired the Company's American Depositary Shares ("ADSs") pursuant to the Company's May 2021 initial public offering (the "IPO").
+/EIN News/ -- NEW ORLEANS, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until November 28, 2022 to file lead plaintiff applications in a securities class action lawsuit against Centessa Pharmaceuticals plc (NasdaqGS: CNTA), if they purchased or otherwise acquired the Company’s securities between May 28, 2021 and June 1, 2022, inclusive (the “Class Period”) and/or purchased or otherwise acquired the Company’s American Depositary Shares (“ADSs”) pursuant to the Company’s May 2021 initial public offering (the “IPO”).
 This action is pending in the United States District Court for the Central District of California.

 Get Help